 Botanical Name: Kohleria spp. and hybrids

 Water regularly.
 Keep the soil evenly moist during the growing season, but take care not to overwater.
 Soggy soil will quickly cause the rhizomes to rot.
 Dry soil will cause the plant to go dormant.
 If this happens, don't give up on it.
 Resume normal care and you'll see your plant growing again.

 To repot...or not?
 This one likes to be slightly pot-bound, and blooms best this way.
-Repot in spring when it has outgrown its pot.
+Repot in spring only when it is bursting out of its pot.
 Always use a container with drainage holes to prevent soggy soil, which can lead to root rot.

 Soil: Peat moss-based potting mix with perlite added for good drainage.
 African violet potting mix is ideal.

-Fertilizer: Feed every 2 weeks spring and summer with a high-phosphorus liquid fertilizer (such as 10-30-10) diluted by half.
+Fertilizer: Feed every 2 weeks spring and summer with a high-phosphorus water-soluble fertilizer (such as 10-30-10) diluted by half.

 Propagation: Divide rhizomes in spring and pot separately.
 Or take 4-inch (10 cm) leaf tip cuttings with at least 1 pair of leaves attached and root in moist potting mix.
-Cover the whole thing with plastic or a glass cloche to hold in moisture.
+Cover the whole thing with plastic or put in a glass cloche to hold in moisture.
 Keep in bright, indirect sunlight.
 Cuttings root easily in about 4-6 weeks.
 Once rooted, remove plastic covering and set plant where you want to display it.